napari/docs/docs/developers/testing.md

 ### Running tests without pop-up windows

+Some tests create visible napari viewers, which pop up on your monitor then quickly disappear.
-Part of tests are opening and closing windows.
-This can be annoying if you are doing something when wait on the test end.
+This can be annoying if you are trying to use your computer while the tests are running.
 There are two ways to avoid this:

 1. Use the `QT_QPA_PLATFORM=offscreen` environment variable.
-This instruct QT to use `offscreen` rendering method.
+This tells Qt to render windows "offscreen", which is slower but will avoid the pop-ups.
    ```shell
    QT_QPA_PLATFORM=offscreen pytest napari
    ```